jigarborad/llm-chat-rag/ReadMe.md

 7. **Change the models:**
     - Click on the models available on the sidebar to change the models
     - Enter Apis if asked.

-8. **Use microphone as input:**
-    - Click on mic button to give input from mic instead of writing it (Only available for Groq models)

 ## Screenshots
 **Workflow of RAG**